simonagren/simonagren.github.io/content/posts/2020-03-13--azurebot-nodejs-part5/index.md

 ## Using Azure CLI
 I did make two additional posts as a "bonus" to find the `scopes` we want to use, create the AD Application with them, and then create the `connection` from the Bot to the application - all by using `Azure CLI`.

-- <a href="https://simonagren.github.io/azcli-adscope" target="_blank">Azure CLI Azure AD registration with permission scopes</a>
+- <a href="https://simonagren.github.io/azcli-adscope" target="_blank">Azure AD & Microsoft Graph permission scopes, with Azure CLI</a>
-- <a href="https://simonagren.github.io/azcli-connection" target="_blank">Azure CLI OAuth Connection to Azure AD V2</a>
+- <a href="https://simonagren.github.io/azcli-connection" target="_blank">Azure AD & Microsoft Graph OAuth Connection, with Azure CLI</a>

 ## Using the portal